 Well, not entirely.
 There are certain scenarios outside of that time frame when you can change your benefits, including the ones in this article.

 There are many components to COBRA and most of them are relatively confusing, no matter how many guides you read.
 This article explains common reasons why COBRA coverage might end before you expect it.

-And that’s a wrap for 2019!
+And that’s a wrap for our 2019 review!
 Feel free to leave comments on any of the blogs and make sure you see all the news for 2020.
 Subscribe to our newsletter, the BRiPulse.